nicholastjx/assessment/README.md

 You may follow this guide to install Eclipse and python or you can use any other software that supports python as well. https://www.ics.uci.edu/~pattis/common/handouts/pythoneclipsejava/eclipsepython.html

+To install python, you can go https://www.python.org/ to download python3 and install python3.

+#Running on Terminal
+From the terminal change your directory to the downloaded repository folder. when you are at the terminal, to run test case type:

+python3 unitTest.py

+to run the application type:

+puython3 main.py

 #usage
 To run the program open main.py and click run in Eclipse, the program will be able to run and show the program in Eclipse console..
 To run the test cases open unitTest.py and click run in Eclipse, the test cases and result will show in Eclipse console.